shgmel/shgmel.github.io/_posts/2023-11-06-quote-of-the-day.md

 tags: [quotes]
 ---

+2023-11-06
-2023-11-06   `Nations have their ego, just like individuals.`   James Joyce
+> Nations have their ego, just like individuals. by James Joyce